Actindo-AG/Documentation/BigCommerce/Integration/02_Particularities.md

 **Order payment statuses**

 This feature is not supported, as *BigCommerce* does not allow an update of the payment status.
+This has no effects on subsequent processes in *Actindo* such as accounting.